Venous Ulcer

 Venous leg ulcer stages

 • Stage 1 – The start of a venous ulcer often appears as red and inflamed skin.
-This stage often goes undetected because venous ulcers look similar to a bug bite, bruise, or mild irritation.
+This stage usually goes undetected because venous ulcers resemble a bug bite, bruise, or mild irritation.

 • Stage 2 – As the ulcer progresses, the inflamed skin may leak a small amount of fluid.
-The condition is more likely to be noticed at this stage, as the venous ulcer may look like a severe bruise or the area may become reddened, dry, or cracked.
+This condition is more likely to be noticed at this stage, as the venous ulcer may look like a severe bruise, or the area may become reddened, dry, or cracked.

-• Stage 3 – At this stage, the affected area of skin begins to die.
+• Stage 3 – At this stage, the affected area of the skin begins to die.
 This is the foundation of the ulcer.
-Wounds will begin to look inflamed and possibly deeper than before.
-Sometimes, venous ulcers may start to heal and then reopen once again.
+Wounds will start to look inflamed and possibly deeper than before.
+Sometimes, venous ulcers may begin to heal and then reopen once again.

 Venous Ulcer Symptoms